 The idea is that we’re asking teachers, math club leaders and math circle leaders to have a joyful math experience with students during that week – on the topic of Exploding Dots or one of our other topics – and share students’ thoughts and reactions on social media.
 Let’s encourage colleagues and friends across the world to do the same and start on the year-long math experiences of deep learning and deep joy we offer.

 Be sure post math joy during Global Math Week for sure.
 (And all year long too!)

-Secondly, be active on social media!
+First: Be active on social media!
 Share your students thoughts and reactions with the world and compare them with the thoughts and reactions of other students across the globe.
 See that you are indeed part of a fabulous global community!

 This is a wonderful and amazing global phenomenon.
 Make sure you and your students count!

 Go to Exploding Dots from our main page or from our COMMUNITY page.

 We have full technology, low technology, and no technology options available for conducting all our experiences.
 Some teachers simply read our PDF lesson guides and then conduct the mathematics with no technology in the classroom.
 Some simply show our videos and then discuss the mathematics.
 (Actually … some educators project our videos on a whiteboard, pause on specific examples and have students complete the work on the board before seeing what James does on the video!)
 And, of course, Scolab’s web app provides a high-tech experience of Exploding Dots.

 We are doing our best to translate our materials into multiple languages.
 We are a grassroots organization and rely on donations — be they donations of volunteered time, effort, or service, or donations of funding — to conduct all our services.
 But many of our lesson guides do appear in multiple languages and many of our videos have high-quality language subtitles.

 If you would like to help with this translation work, please write to us: firstname.lastname@example.org.